zgoad1/PugG/README.md

 - other sprites
 - Song 1
 - audio manager
+- score increasing

-## Goals for 3/15
+## Goals for 3/19
 ***Programming***

 *Save the daytime bit for later.
 For now, focus on the dream level.*
-- player jumping [in progress by Vincent]
-- food & score increasing [in progress by Vincent]
 - generic enemy AI (follow player if nearby, hurt player)
 - dying & restarting from checkpoint
 - player HP bar